emtee40/FMHY-wiki/FMHY‐Notes.md.md

 ***

-#### Bunny Plugins Note

-Add `https://bunny.nexpid.xyz/plugin-browser/` in plugins section of bunny for a plugin browser.
-Many of these plugins are broken and cannot be enabled, so look in revenge [discord server](https://discord.com/invite/ddcQf3s2Uq) plugins channel for fixed versions.

-***

 #### Reaper Note

 Asks user to buy after 60 days, but you can just close the popup and keep using for free